BioNTech (BNTX) R&D Day summary

 ADCs such as trastuzumab pamirtecan and BNT324/DB-1311 have demonstrated encouraging activity in HER2-expressing and B7-H3-expressing tumors, respectively.

-mRNA immunotherapies (FixVac, iNeST) are being evaluated in randomized trials, with autogene cevumeran showing robust, durable T-cell responses in melanoma and CRC.
+mRNA vaccine programs (FixVac and iNeST) are advancing, with BNT111 and autogene cevumeran showing robust, durable T-cell responses in melanoma and CRC, and adjuvant trials ongoing in CRC, pancreatic, and bladder cancers.

 Multiple pivotal and proof-of-concept trials are ongoing or planned, with key data readouts expected in 2025 and 2026.